analokmaus/kuma_utils/examples/Train_CIFAR10.md

                 monitor_metric(storage['approx'], storage['target']))
         return metric_total, monitor_metrics_total
 ```

 `.forward_train()` is called in each mini-batch in training and validation loop.
-This method returns loss tensor.
+This method returns loss and prediction tensors.

 `.forward_test()` is called in each mini-batch in inference loop.
 This method returns prediction values tensor.

+`.evaluate_batch()` is called in each mini-batch after back-propagation and optimizer.step().
+This method returns nothing.

 `.evaluate_epoch()` is called at the end of each training and validation loop.
 This method returns eval_metric (scaler) and monitor metrics (list).